awslabs/multi-model-server/tests/performance/README.md

 #### 3.2 Add pass/fail criteria with previous run
 On completion, the test suite runner script compares the monitoring metrics with values from a previous run which was executed on same environment.
 Note that at least one test suite run on the same environment should have happened in order to do the comparison.
 The run results are stored in either a local folder or a S3 bucket based on the `compare-local` option
-Metrics which have 'diff_percent' value specified in the pass/fail criterion are used for comparision with the previous run.
+Metrics which have 'diff_percent' value specified in the pass/fail criterion are used for comparison with the previous run.
 See pass/fail criteria [section](#3-add-passfail-criteria)
-Below are different options used by run_performance_suite script for coparison.
+Below are different options used by run_performance_suite script for comparison.
 1. **artifacts-dir**:
 This is an optional parameter.
 The default is './run_artifacts' directory.
 A sub directory with '{env_name}_{git_commit_id}_{timestamp}' gets created in the artifacts dir.